-Section 351.401(i) of Commerce's regulations states that, in identifying the date of sale of the merchandise under consideration or foreign like product, the Secretary normally will use the date of invoice, as recorded in the exporter or producer's records kept in the ordinary course of business.
-Additionally, under that regulation, the Secretary may use a date other than the date of invoice if the Secretary is satisfied that a different date better reflects the date on which the exporter or producer establishes the material terms of sale.29 In addition, Commerce's long-standing practice is to rely on shipment date where it precedes invoice date as the date of sale.30 Therefore, we preliminarily used the earlier of the invoice date or the shipment date as the date of sale in both markets, in accordance with our practice.31
+Section 351.401(i) of Commerce's regulations states that, in identifying the date of sale of the merchandise under consideration or foreign like product, Commerce normally will use the date of invoice, as recorded in the exporter or producer's records kept in the ordinary course of business.
+Additionally, under that regulation, Commerce may use a date other than the date of invoice if it is satisfied that a different date better reflects the date on which the exporter or producer establishes the material terms of sale.24 In addition, Commerce's long-standing practice is to rely on shipment date where it precedes invoice date as the date of sale.25 In the instant review, consistent with the most recently completed review, Nan Ya reported the date of shipment from the factory (what Nan Ya refers to as the delivery note date) as the date of sale for its home market.26 Information on the record indicates that in the home market, Nan Ya issues its invoice on the same day that it ships the merchandise.27 Therefore, because information on the record supports the shipment and invoice date being the same, pursuant to 19 CFR 351.401(i), we are preliminarily using invoice date as the date of sale in the home market.